Heaven has a bathrobe-clad receptionist named Denise. She's helping TikTok grieve

 When Denise gets personal, the comments get real

-But the more Smith shows up as her uninhibited self, the more the audience adopts the mindset.
+And the more Smith shows up as her uninhibited self, the more the audience adopts the same mindset.
 If you're not careful, the humor can chip away at the hardened edges of grief, revealing something soft and raw underneath.

 "I don't want to kill the vibe," one user wrote in the comments section early on, "but these make me so happy because I imagine someone sweet like you greeted my mom."